-Data released by Missouri DHSS on 11/15/2019 shows that there are 19,801 legal patients in Missouri.
+Data released by Missouri DHSS shows that there are over 205,000 legal patients in Missouri.

 Article XIV of the Missouri Constitution, which authorizes medical use of marijuana in Missouri, does not reference or prohibit the possession or purchase of firearms.
-However, federal law still may prohibit the possession or purchase of a firearm by individuals who use marijuana, regardless of whether a state has legalized marijuana for medical use.
+However, federal law still may prohibit the possession or purchase of a firearm by individuals who use marijuana, regardless of whether a State has legalized marijuana for medical use.
 The Department of Health and Senior Services does not regulate the possession or purchase of firearms and therefore cannot say how the federal prohibition will be enforced within Missouri.
 Specific questions about these federal firearm restrictions should be directed to your attorney or the appropriate law enforcement agency.

 Section 5(1) of Article XIV provides that a person who produces an “equivalent identification card or authorization issued by another state or political subdivision of another state” will not be subject to arrest or other sanctions under Missouri law for possession of marijuana in quantities less than the limits for qualified Missouri patients.

-No, unless the qualifying patient under the age of 18 is emancipated.
-Only a parent or guardian who holds a primary caregiver identification card may obtain a cultivation license for a non-emancipated qualifying patient under the age of 18.
+No, unless the qualifying patient under the age of 18 is emancipated, only a parent or guardian who holds a primary Caregiver Identification Card may obtain a Cultivation License for a non-emancipated qualifying patient under the age of 18.

 No. The Department only accepts patient/caregiver applications submitted through its secure, on-line registry.
 Any mailed patient/caregiver application and/or payment will not be accepted.

-There is a $25 fee for patients and a $25 fee for caregivers.
+There is a $27.28 fee for patients and a $27.28 fee for caregivers.
+Cultivation licenses are available for $54.06 and must comply with state requirements.
 See Article XIV(3)(19) & (20) for more information.

 Caregivers can have up to three patients.
 See 19 CSR 30-95.030(8) for more information.